-• The cumulative increase or decrease in units resulting from the density transfer does not change by more than twenty percent (20%) the number of pre-transfer units allocated to any one parcel as established by Parcel Summary Table B-1 found in Appendix B.
+• The cumulative increase or decrease in units resulting from the density transfer does not change by more than twenty percent (20%) the number of pre-transfer units allocated to any one parcel node or grouping of parcel nodes, as established by Parcel Summary Table B-1 found in Appendix B.

-•The transfer of units/square footage from any parcel is reflected in the subsequent entitlements for that parcel (i.e., tentative subdivision map or site plan review).
+• The transfer of units/square footage from any parcel or parcels is reflected in the subsequent entitlements for that property (i.e., tentative subdivision map or site plan review).

-• The transfers will not adversely impact planned infrastructure, roadways, schools, other public facilities or Plan Area fee programs and assessment districts.
+•The transfers will not adversely impact planned infrastructure, roadways, schools, other public facilities or Plan Area fee programs and assessment districts.

 • To request a unit or square footage transfer, the owner or owners of both the transferring and receiving parcels shall submit a Dwelling Unit/Square Footage Transfer application to the City Planning Department, identifying the impacted parcels, designating the number of units or square footage being transferred and providing other documentation as required by the Community Development Director (Director) to determine compliance with the above criteria.
 The applicant shall also provide a revised Table B-1, reflecting the adjusted unit counts and densities or square footage and floor area ratio.
-The revised table will be the official record used for tracking allocations to each large lot parcel.
+The revised table will be the official record kept on file in the Community Development Department used for tracking allocations to each large lot parcel.
 Underutilized dwelling units or square feet may be held by landowners within the Plan Area for the purpose of transfers until all parcels within the Plan Area have been approved for site specific development.